tedhagos/tedhagos.github.com/_posts/2004-2-18-java-programming.md

 </pre>
 <div id="cap">PackageSample.java</div>

 There is something new in this code.
-There is a *directive*.This directive must be written as the first executable statement in a source file, that is a compilation requirement.
+There is a *package directive*.This directive must be written as the first executable statement in a source file, that is a compilation requirement.
 The only things that you can write before it are comments.

 The package name is programmer defined.
 You are responsible for choosing the name.
 In the example code, I used *com.tedhagos*.
 I used the *reverse-DNS notation*.
 You are not compelled to follow the convention but I need to tell you that the reverse-dns notation is widely used, not only in Java projects but in others as well.
 Best to learn to it.